 - CSC is the Finnish academic computing center (and more).
 They provide a lot of basic infrastructure you use without knowing it, as well as computing and data services to researchers (all for free).

-Also, currently Aalto has information is scattered on websites everywhere:
+Also, currently Aalto has information scattered on websites everywhere:

 - aalto.fi is the normal homepage, but doesn’t have much practical information for researchers.
 As of late 2018, information from inside and into is supposed to move here.
 The new site is very hard to navigate (sorry, we can’t do anything about that) and the old site can be accessed at old.aalto.fi for a while.
-In the future, you might have to log in to see everything.
+This site is “not designed to have a logical structure and instead, you are expected to search for information” (actual quote).
+In the future, you might have to log in to see parts.

 - it.aalto.fi is a new location for IT instructions, and somewhat replaces the old IT instructions on inside.aalto.fi and into.aalto.fi.
 It is still under development.
 These generally relate to how to do a specific task - but not necessarily what is the best thing to do.